-What you would need to do is write them a formal “Letter Before Action”.
-In this letter you will need to state the amount you are seeking to recover and the reasons why.
-You will also need to give them a deadline to raise the payment by, usually it is 30 days in which to receive payment.
+What you need to do is write them a formal “Letter Before Action”.
+In this letter you will need to state the amount you are seeking to recover and the reasons why and confirmation of cancellation of the contract.
+You will also need to give them a deadline to raise the payment by, usually it is 14 days in which to receive payment.

 Or you can do it by post by using form N1 which you can find here Form N1: Make a claim against a person or organisation (Claim form CPR Part 7) - GOV.UK and posting it to:

 Due to the value of the claim you do not need a solicitor and can do this yourself.
 Once you issue the claim, interest will be added onto the amount from the day you issue until the date judgment is awarded.
 This is pursuant to section 69 of the County Court Act 1984.
 There will be an issue fee to pay, but you will recover this back.

 It may very well be that the letter before action you send will make them pay promptly and you do not need to issue, but incase they don’t pay you, then the letter before action enables you to be able to start proceedings against them.